 The service life of the raw water pump impeller vary depending the operating conditions.
+Inspect the sea water pump housing weep hole (A) for evidence of water or oil indicating seal leakage.

 The raw water pump impeller is an essential component of the engine.
 It should be changed regularly along with the seal.
 A worn impeller could crack and damage the cooling system.
 Always have a spare raw water pump impeller on board.